A Delicious Guide to Bengali Wedding Menu [2026]

 4. Paratha

-It is a flaky flatbread that can be stuffed with various fillings such as spicy mashed potatoes or it can be enjoyed plain.
-Parathas are served with spicy gravies or vegetable dishes.
+It is a flaky flatbread which may be filled with different stuffings like spicy mashed potatoes or else it can be had plain.
+Parathas are accompanied by spicy gravies or vegetable preparations.

 Paratha